Dipenkar24/Dipenkar24/README.md

 ## Domain Experience
 ** Director General of Foreign Trade (Ministry of Commerce and Industry led by Central Government)** -I have gained extensive domain experience while working with the Director General of Foreign Trade (DGFT), a central government body under the Ministry of Commerce and Industry, during my tenure at Tata Consultancy Services.
--DGFT plays a critical role in formulating and regulating India’s foreign trade policies, ensuring the smooth functioning of import-export businesses and fostering economic growth of India.
+- DGFT plays a critical role in formulating and regulating India’s foreign trade policies, ensuring the smooth functioning of import-export businesses and fostering economic growth of India.
--Service Design Team Contribution:
+- Service Design Team Contribution:
 As part of the service design team, I played a key role in transforming DGFT’s operations from manual and outdated systems to a modernized, cutting-edge website.
 This platform enables seamless licensing processes and efficient management of India's import and export activities.
--Automation of Applications:
+- Automation of Applications:
 Worked with the policy division to automate five critical applications, resulting in a 40% improvement in operational efficiency.

-Support for India’s Economic Goals:
+-Support for India’s Economic Goals:
 This modernization effort not only enhanced operational efficiency but also contributed to India's broader objective of increasing foreign currency inflows by facilitating seamless trade operations.

-Collaboration with Policy Makers:
+-Collaboration with Policy Makers:
-Collaborated with policy makers to implement automated rules and processes that ensured compliance with foreign trade regulations.
+Collaborated with policy makers to implement automated rules and processes that ensured compliance with foreign trade regulations

-User-Centric Solutions:
+-User-Centric Solutions:
 Developed user-centric solutions to streamline the licensing process, making it more accessible and efficient for businesses engaged in international trade.

 **Smartphone Industries**
 - New Inovation and launches